mmgen/mmgen-wallet/doc/wiki/cmds/command-help-txcreate.md

                                  FEE SPECIFICATION

-  Transaction fees, both on the command line and at the interactive prompt, may be specified as either absolute BTC amounts, using a plain decimal number, or as satoshis per byte, using an integer followed by 's', for satoshi.
+  Transaction fees, both on the command line and at the interactive prompt, may be specified as either absolute coin amounts, using a plain decimal number, or as satoshis per byte, using an integer followed by ‘s’, for satoshi.

   EXAMPLES: